nojronatron/digital-clock/README.md

 5. Close the clock using the OS platform's Close buttons and/or key combinations.

 _Note_: When resizing the Digital Clock, there might be some Width and Height ratios that make the readout difficult to interpret.
 The Digital Clock will try its best to be readable in most cases.

-## Goals

-- Explore developing Java apps for Linux.
-- Display a full-screen clock on a Raspberry Pi (or other IoT-like Raspbian or similar device).

-For the second goal, a 24-hour style clock is referenced by volunteers to timestamp events and activities during their deployment during support events.

 ## Project Status